His Grace Bishop NICHOLAS

 Social Media Director

 Bryce Kirk is a graduate of the University of Arkansas with a Bachelors of Arts Degree in History/Political Science.
 He is now a graduate student at the University of Arkansas where he studies Sociology/Criminology.
 A convert to Orthodox Christianity, Bryce was tonsured a reader by His Grace Bishop NICHOLAS in April 2019 at St. Nicholas Antiochian Orthodox Church in Springdale, Arkansas.
-He serves as the Secretary of the Antiochian Men Chapter at that church and is the Vice President of Orthodox Christian Fellowship (OCF) at the University of Arkansas.
+He serves on the Parish Council at St. Nicholas Church as the Youth Director at the parish and is responsible for leading the local Teen SOYO and YAF Chapters.
+He is also the President of Orthodox Christian Fellowship (OCF) at the University of Arkansas.